Pulover/PuloversMacroCreator/Documentation/Playback.md

 **Play From Selected Row**: If checked Playback will run each Macro from the first selected row in its list.
 Valid for all Playback commands.

 **Play Until Selected Row**: If checked Playback will stop each Macro when the first selected row in its list is reached.
 Valid for all Playback commands.

+**Play Selected Rows**: If checked Playback will only execute selected rows in each Macro.
+Valid for all Playback commands.

 You can also view the list of variables and contents from the File menu and Tray Icon menu.